mwpenny/portal64-still-alive/documentation/levels/cutscenes/play_animation.md

 If an armature named `player` is used, control will be taken away from the player and their view and body will be animated in addition to the armature.

+The possible flags are:
+* `Loop`: Automatically repeat the animation once it is complete